 However, I do think supplements can help balance out hormones as well as the body’s chemistry for some positive benefits.

-I would start by recommending adding the following to your diet:
+I would start by recommending adding the following to your diet to aid you:

 - L-glutamine (500, 1,500mg twice daily)